yehorscode/Umimc/README.md

-# Umimc
+# Umimc | Installing mods made easier!
- Minecraft Mod Installing app
+Umimc is an app for installing minecraft mod throught the terminal Made entirely with Python requaries python3.x and higher.